lucbettaieb/thesis/README.md

 ## Luc Bettaieb's Master's Thesis
-_"Probably some kind of CNN localization crap"_
+_"Some kind of CNN localization mess."_